rng-guy/NFSMWBartender/README.txt

    For both types, the "NumPatrolCars" VltEd parameter controls how many cars may spawn at any given time; free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count (but not the global limit).
 This is all vanilla behaviour.

+── ■ │ HOW DO I INSTALL BARTENDER? │ ■ ────────────────────────────────────────────────────────────

+BEFORE INSTALLING this mod:
+ 1) • make sure you have read and understood the "WHAT SHOULD I KNOW...?" section above,
+ 2) • make sure your game's "Speed.exe" is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
+ 3) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).

+To INSTALL this mod:
+ 1) • if it does not exist already, create a "scripts" folder in your game's installation folder;
+ 2) • copy the contents of this mod's "scripts" folder into your game's "scripts" folder; and
+ 3) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

+AFTER INSTALLING this mod, you can customise its features through its configuration (.ini) files.
+You can find these configuration files in the game's new "scripts\BartenderSettings" folder.

+To UNINSTALL this mod, remove its files from your game's "scripts" folder.
+There is no need to remove the optional missing textures, as the game does not ever use them without this mod.

+To UPDATE this mod, uninstall it and repeat the installation process above.
+Whenever you do, make sure to replace ALL old configuration files properly!